Are Maine Coon Cats Good Hunters

 Despite the Maine Coon’s large size, these cats are surprisingly fast and nimble.

-Cats need to be strikingly agile in order to catch small, speedy prey like birds and mice.
+Cats need to be strikingly agile to catch small, speedy prey like birds and mice.

 The Maine Coon’s long fur may make them look portly, but under that thick pelt is a lean, muscular body perfectly designed for catching quick prey.